-Join us on Thursday 14th February 2019 between 6pm – 8pm at St Joseph’s Church for the opening of Vibrant Matter, a group exhibition presenting new and existing works by Belfast based artists Jasmin Märker, Jennifer Mehigan, and Jan Uprichard.
-The exhibition is organised in collaboration with Sailortown Regeneration Group and is part of the 2019 NI Science Festival programme.
+Vibrant Matter is a group exhibition presenting new and existing works by Belfast based artists Jasmin Märker, Jennifer Mehigan, and Jan Uprichard organised in collaboration with Sailortown Regeneration Group and is part of the 2019 NI Science Festival programme.

 Vibrant Matter is installed in the unique surroundings of St. Joseph’s Church in the heart of Sailortown, a historical neighbourhood in an area of Belfast that is undergoing rapid change and development.
 The exhibition invites us to reflect on how evolving spaces are perceived and consider the invisible bonds that connect us to the matter around us.